 2009–10: K.O The Mixtape

-In 2010 Malique began production on the final album in his trilogy of releases, titled TKO.
-The album is currently still in production however several completed singles have been released throughout 2010 to 2012.
+In 2010 Malique began production on the final album in his trilogy of releases, titled TKO with several completed singles released throughout 2010 to 2012.
 The first was the double launch of Senyum and Perang Dah Tamat.
-Senyum was Malique's second collaboration with Najwa Mahiaddin after Kau Yang Punya (2008), a song he tributes to his wife and daughter.
+Senyum was Malique's second collaboration with Najwa Mahiaddin after Kau Yang Punya (2008), a song he tributes to his wife and eldest daughter.
 Perang Dah Tamat is a pro-peace anthem featuring nasyid group Rabbani.
 Senyum outdid Perang Dah Tamat, earning a top five spot on radio charts for four months.
-Soon after the release of Senyum, Malique's music arranger and business partner D'Navigator decided to pursue his own business venture, and the two parted ways on good terms.
+Soon after the release of Senyum, Malique's co-producer and longtime business partner D'Navigator decided to pursue his own business venture, and the two parted ways on good terms.

 In 2011 Malique was also approached by comedian, actor and TV presenter Zizan Razak who was interested in his demo for Bawaku Pergi, which was previously commissioned for rock singer Ella.
 Bawaku Pergi was released under Qarma Musiq and sung by Zizan and Kaka Azraff.
 The song never made it to the charts, as it's lyrics were misinterpreted by the Ministry of Culture who called for the song to be banned.
 Despite the little to no airplay, Bawaku Pergi still managed to generate a substantial amount of digital sales and the official video has over 8.3 million views on YouTube (as of January 2016).